v5ma/selfawarenetworks/b0311ygoogle.md

 02:11:53

 Vic is okay.
 I'm going there now.
-Yeah, it's it's V6 screens.
+Yeah, it's it's VR screens.
 Yeah, so VRMA dot.
 IO is.
 Is a victor.
 Robert Mary Adam dot Isaac Oscar, okay.
 And I'm.
 So so there and then you click on the the first the first see I think it's the first thing it says link to buy out this is Michael.

 02:12:29